apache/sling-old-svn-mirror/contrib/extensions/contextaware-config/README.md

-Apache Sling Context Aware Configuration
+Apache Sling Context-Aware Configuration
 ========================================

-Apache Sling Context Aware Configuration is work-in-progress.
+Apache Sling Context-Aware Configuration is work-in-progress.

-These bundles provide a service API that can be used to get context aware configurations.
-Context aware configurations are configurations that are related to a content resource or a resource tree, e.g. a web site or a tenant site.
+These bundles provide a service API that can be used to get context-aware configurations.
+Context-aware configurations are configurations that are related to a content resource or a resource tree, e.g. a web site or a tenant site.

 1. Java API
 ===========

 To get and use configurations, the Java API must be used.
-Any using code must not make any assumptions on how the context aware configurations are searched or stored!
+Any using code must not make any assumptions on how the context-aware configurations are searched or stored!

-1.1 Context Aware Resources
+1.1 Context-Aware Resources
 ===========================

-The base concept are context aware resources: for a given content resource, a named configuration resource can be get.
+The base concept are context-aware resources: for a given content resource, a named configuration resource can be get.
 The service for getting the configuration resources is called the ConfigurationResourceResolver.
 This service has two methods:
 - getting a named configuration resource
 - getting all child resources of a named configuration resource.